skip to main content

 • Rocklin High School, Whitney High Schooll

-• Granite Oaks Middle School, Spring View Middle Schooll
+• Granite Oaks Middle School, Spring View Middle School

 • Antelope Creek Elementary, Parker Whitney Elementary, Rocklin Elementary, Sierra Elementary, Twin Oaks Elementary, Valley View Elementary.

-• Please review the designated Routes for Stop Locations closest to your residence.
+• Please review the designated Bus Routes (tab above) for Stop Locations closest to your residence.

 • No services are offered for Intra or Inter-District transfers.